Karolina1707/hr-attrition-analysis-sql/README.md

 - salary comparison between employees who left and stayed
 - age distribution analysis
 - deeper age analysis by department
+- analysis of distance from home and its relation to attrition
+- Employees living further from the workplace showed a higher tendency to leave, although some groups had small sample sizes.

 ### Repository structure
 sql/